project-jue/jue/docs/dan_world/DAN_16_Moral_Primitives.md

-You've hit the nail on the head.
-This is **exactly** the right intuition.
-Let me explain why you're correct and how to implement it.

 ## **The Critical Insight: Lies Are NOT Primitives**

-You're absolutely right—**"lie" is a social judgment, not a cognitive primitive.** Just as we wouldn't implement "love" as a primitive function, we shouldn't implement "lie" as one.
+**"Lie" is a social judgment, not a cognitive primitive.** Just as we wouldn't implement "love" as a primitive function, we shouldn't implement "lie" as one.

 The smell comes from **anthropomorphizing too early**.
 We're imposing human moral categories on a system that should discover them.